 Highlight: Indrayani River, Bhushi Dam, Pawna Lake, Forests, Tungarli Lake, Tiger’s Leap, Lion’s Point, Rajmachi Fort and Tikona

-If you haven't guessed it till now, South India holds the greatest treasures in terms of its lush green beauty and water bodies which look the most beautiful in the Monsoon season.
-One of the Most Beautiful Places To Visit in Monsoon in India is the tourist place in Kerala, Alleppey.
-As the wain water pitter patters on the water bodies and your surroundings change color, Nature becomes the best healer.
-Enjoy a Kerala fish curry and spicy Karimeen fry, ride in a Shikara in the backwaters and let nature work its magic on you.
+If you haven't guessed it until now, South India holds the greatest treasures in terms of its lush green beauty and water bodies which look the most beautiful in the monsoon.
+One of them most beautiful places to visit in monsoon in India is the tourist place in Kerala, Alleppey.
+As the rain water pitter patters on the water bodies and your surroundings change colour, nature becomes the best healer.
+Enjoy a Kerala fish curry and spicy karimeen fry, ride in a houseboat in the backwaters and let nature work its magic on you.
 The rain makes the backwaters all the more beautiful.

 Image Courtesy: Great Indian Tours

 How To Reach: Alleppey is well-connected.
 The city has its own railway station.
-Cochin is the closest airport to Alleppey, 75 km away.
-This backwater town is well-connected with most cities of Kerala.
+Cochin is the closest airport to Alleppey, 75km away.

-No doubt Kerala is so beautiful that these destinations found their names in this monsoon guide for Most Beautiful Places To Visit in Monsoon in India.
-This heavenly abode in 'God's Own Country' is known as the 'Niagra Falls of India'.
-The place looks striking during the monsoon season and no matter whether it be August, September or February.
-This is one beautiful sight you should not miss.
-Walk a trail along the steep paths to enjoy nature and wildlife and listen to nature's beauty of musical whispers of birds synchronizing perfectly with the loud voice of the waterfall.
+No doubt Kerala is so beautiful that these destinations found their way into the monsoon guide for Most Beautiful Places To Visit in Monsoon in India.
+This heavenly abode in 'God's Own Country' is known as the 'Niagara Falls of India'.
+The place looks striking during the monsoon .
+This is a beautiful sight you should not miss.
+Walk a trail along the steep paths to enjoy nature and wildlife, and listen to the beauty of musical whispers of birds synchronising perfectly with the cacophony of the waterfall.

 Image Courtesy: South Explore

-How To Reach: Chalakudy (32 km) is the nearest junction to Athirapally and it is connected by bus with Thrissur (55 km), Kochi (73 km) and Palakkad (110 km).
+How To Reach: Chalakudy (32km) is the nearest junction to Athirapally and it is connected by bus with Thrissur (55km), Kochi (73km) and Palakkad (110km).
 One can take a public/private vehicle from Chalakudy to reach Athirapally.
-Cochin Airport is the nearest airport to Athirapally which is 40 km away.
+Cochin is the nearest airport to Athirapally which is 40 km away.

-Nestled peacefully in the abode of clouds, this North-Eastern city is definitely listed amongst the Most Beautiful Places To Visit in Monsoon in India.
-This beautiful picturesque place in Meghalaya is a hilltop with such beauty that can hardly be compared to any other place.
-Visit the place if you don't mind getting drenched because you sure are going to.
-From food to drinks and to fashion, this place rightfully called the Abode of clouds.
-The place is surrounded by the valley of Khasi and Jayanti hills and has numerous waterfalls, wildlife, and culture all in one.
+Nestled peacefully in the abode of clouds, this North-Eastern city is definitely listed amongst the most beautiful places to visit in monsoon in India.
+This beautiful picturesque place in Meghalaya is atop a hill, and its beauty is without parallel.
+Visit if you don't mind getting drenched because you sure are going to.
+From food to drinks and fashion, this place is rightfully called the Abode of Clouds.
+Shillong is surrounded by the valley of Khasi and Jayanti hills and has numerous waterfalls, wildlife, and culture.

 Image Courtesy: Goibibo